HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding: METHODOLOGY

 \subsection{Stage 1: Self-supervised Instruction Tuning}

-Illustrated in Fig.~\ref{fig:overview}, HGT utilizes the tabular HG encoder's output as soft prompts~\cite{softprompt}, which form part of the LLM input.
+Illustrated in Fig.~\ref{fig: overview}, HeGTa utilizes the tabular output of the HG encoder as soft prompts~\cite{softprompt}, which are part of the LLM input.
 The weights of both modules are tuned through self-supervised instruction tuning to align the vector representation spaces of the two modules.
-This subsection provides a detailed description of the training process, which involves three granularity self-supervised tasks.
+This subsection provides details of the pre-training process, which involves three different granularity self-supervised tasks.